One of your customers wants you

 According to the latest Chinajoy convention, the most important videogame fair in China, the Asian giant develops and publishes more than 30,000 mobile games every year, almost 2500 new games every month.

 However, not all of these games go through localisation processes.
 Some are not even translated into other languages.
-The Chinese game developer and entrepreneur still does not understand the importance of localisation and translation of video games.
+The Chinese game developer and entrepreneur still does not understand the importance of localisation and videogame translation.

 In my opinion, this is mainly due to two reasons.
 First, that the domestic demand of the country continues to grow year after year.
 There is still room for growth by exploiting the internal market and many developers prefer to invest their money in national promotion.

 Second, the lack of national competence to locate games in other languages.
-The Chinese developer has today two basic alternatives for the translation of video games: foreign companies or Chinese companies.
+The Chinese developer has today two basic alternatives for videogame translation: foreign companies or Chinese companies.
 The first one, the big international translation companies based in China, are very expensive.
 They suppose an investment too big for a service that for many videogames companies, today, is complementary and optional.

 Secondly, specialised translation companies in China are very young and have little resources.
 Most of these companies are pretty recent, founded 4 or 5 years ago.
 The services they offer are economically affordable, but their results are far from satisfactory.